Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Broadband X-ray Spectroscopy

 \subsection{Probing the Hard X-ray Excess Emission: 3$-$78 keV Spectral Modeling}

 As evident from Fig.~A1, the X-ray photon count spectra of the sample are complex, with an excess emission in the soft X-ray band.
 Therefore, we start our spectral modeling first considering the hard X-ray (3$-$78\keV{}) photon count spectra and probe the Fe~K emission as well as the Compton hump.
-We describe the hard X-ray primary continuum by the physically motivated {\tt nthComp} model \citep{Zdziarski_1996}, which produces a power-law like continuum due to the thermal Comptonization of disk seed photons in a hot corona of electrons.
+We describe the hard X-ray primary continuum by the physically motivated {\tt nthComp} model \cite{Zdziarski_1996}, which produces a power-law like continuum due to the thermal Comptonization of disk seed photons in a hot corona of electrons.
 The free parameters of the {\tt nthComp} model are photon index ($\Gamma$), electron temperature ($kT_{\rm e}$), and normalization.

 In the 6$-$7\keV{} band, we can obtain either narrow or broad or both narrow and broad Fe~K emission features.
-However, the narrow Fe~K emission features are never resolved in low-resolution CCD data.
-Therefore, while performing progressive spectral fitting to assess the presence of Fe emission from the torus or other distant material, we first add a simple Gaussian line {\tt zGauss[Narrow]} with its width fixed at $10$\ev{} (see e.g. \citealt{Mallick_2017}), which is smaller than the resolution of EPIC-pn at $\sim 6-7$ \keV{} or utilize a distant reflection model to fit the narrow Fe~K emission features.
-Any additional contribution to the line profile would then come from material closer to the black hole, which is characterized by relativistic disk reflection.
+However, the narrow Fe~K$_\alpha$/K$_\beta$ emission line cores are never resolved in low-resolution CCD data.
+Therefore, while performing progressive spectral fitting to assess the presence of Fe~K$_\alpha$/K$_\beta$ emission line core(s) from the torus or other distant material, we first add simple Gaussian line(s) [{\tt zGauss\_N} for Fe~K$_\alpha$ core or {\tt zGauss\_N+zGauss2\_N} for Fe K$_\alpha$ plus K$_\beta$ cores] with their width fixed at $10$\ev{} (see e.g. \cite{Mallick_2017}), which is smaller than the resolution of EPIC-pn at $\sim$6$-$7\keV{}.
+On the other hand, the broad emission feature in the Fe~K band is characteristic of relativistic reflection from the inner accretion disk \citep{Fabian_1989,Fabian_2002}.
+Therefore, to fit the broad Fe~K line emission, we apply the relativistic disk reflection model {\tt relxillCp} \citep{Garcia_2016,Garcia_2014,Dauser_2014}.